LeanMeanFightingMachine/mark-it/README.md

 ```

 ## How?
-**mark-it** will read all your files, look for any tags on it and then it will replace they by a markdown content specified on your tag.
+**mark-it** will read all your files, look for any tags on it and then it will replace them by a markdown content specified on your tag.
 The tag should look like this:

 ```
 {{#md path/to/your/markdown.md }}